javargasm/directus-extension-url-preview-interface/README.md

 ## ✨ Key Features

 - **URL Preview**: Enter a URL and instantly preview its content in a fullscreen dialog.
-- **Embedded Google Spreadsheets**: Open, view, and edit your Google Spreadsheets in a streamlined interface.
 - **Browser-like Functionality**: Acts as an embedded browser for specific tasks, saving time and simplifying workflows.

-## 📌 Use Cases

-- Quickly preview web content without navigating away from your current task.
-- Edit Google Spreadsheets directly within the extension, without needing to switch tabs or applications.
-- A utility designed for efficiency and simplicity, enhancing productivity in daily tasks.

 ## 🚀 How to Use